Anish Giri: Personal life

-Giri is fluent in Russian, English, and Dutch and moderately proficient in Japanese, Nepali, and German.
+Giri speaks Russian, English, and Dutch.
+When he was a child, he also spoke Nepali and Japanese.

 He is married to fellow chess player and international master Sopiko Guramishvili; the couple got married on 18 July 2015.
 They have two sons and a daughter.
 In an interview during the Candidates Tournament 2020–2021, Giri stated that he no longer possessed Russian citizenship.

 He annotated a number of top games for the popular chess site ChessBase, and has written several articles, including analyses of his own games for chess magazines, such as New in Chess, 64, and Schach Magazin 64.
 He used to be a columnist for the magazine ChessVibes Training.
 Giri has created four Chessable courses, featuring the Sicilian Najdorf, Sicilian Dragon, French Defence and Grünfeld Defence openings, which has led to some banter among other GMs.

 In 2014, Giri published his first book, My Junior Years In 20 Games.

-Giri also has a YouTube channel, which has about 226,000+ subscribers as of May 2025.
+He also has a YouTube channel, which has about 229,000+ subscribers as of April 2026.